CIS-566-Fall-2023/hw03-legos/README.md

 ## Rendering
 Render at least one LEGO-ified mesh using the three-point lighting technique discussed in class, and apply a plastic-like material to your bricks.

-## Extra Credit
-- Rigid body simulation
-  - Simulate dropping your LEGO model and having its bricks separate from the force of the impact
-  - For even more credit, try adding vertical glue constraints to mimic the brick studs locking together
-- Add more brick types
-  - Use irregularly-shaped bricks such as a leaf to create terrain
-  - Refer to [stud.io](https://www.bricklink.com/v3/studio/download.page) for additional brick models